mosaic-design-system/docs/src/guidelines/colour.md

 \[swatches]

-## Secondary colour
+## Outline colour

-The secondary colour is used for CTAs with less priority in the overall hierarchy of the page, like closing a dialog or cancelling a form.
+The outline colour is used for CTAs with less priority in the overall hierarchy of the page, like closing a dialog or cancelling a form.
 These may sit alongside a primary action or placed inline, next to the content to which it relates.

 \[swatches]